idameitil/sdpl-utilizing-gts/references.md

     - Family x571, tens of thousands of members
     - Put in the beginning of the paper
     - Ida sends list of biochemically characterized accessions + pdb
-- Check O-Pol from Francisella paper (and other mutagenesis studies)
+- Check O-Pol from Francisella tularensis paper (and other mutagenesis studies)
 - Make tool for quickly figuring out which family an O-Pol belongs to
 - Bernard is going to focus on RodA and discussion
 - Ida is going to focus on results and methods

-Characterization of the O-antigen Polymerase (Wzy) of Francisella tularensis

-Method to find out which cluster a protein belongs to

 We are the first at combining sequence space -> machine learning